News, Notices & Notable Events

 Plans for the future This is a ministry for everyone – ‘each according to your means’ 2 Cor 8:11

-St James’s Church has a new management system to make life easier.
-This week Derek will be sending an email inviting you to check the information we hold about you.
+St James’s Church has a new management system This week Derek will be sending an email inviting you to check the information we hold about you.
 If you don’t receive the message check your spam folder.
 If it is not there, then we probably don’t have the correct email for you.
 If that is the case, please email the office.
 We realise that not everyone has an email address, and those without won’t be excluded, but this is an easy way to keep connected with church events and activities, as well as managing rotas and meetings.

 Organ restoration work Major work to restore the church’s organ began this week.
 Bernie Whitmill is initially restoring a pedal chest.
 This essential work is necessary to ensure that the organ continues to work.
 The PCC agreed to provide up to £17,000 from Betty Stewart’s legacy to fund the most urgent work.
 We have also received a substantial donation to enable the year-long project to continue.
 If you would like to contribute towards this please speak to the office or Derek.
 Have a look at the photo album showing pictures inside the organ chamber.